bocadilloproject/bocadillo/docs/topics/discussions/security.md

 If you're hosting your app via a cloud provider, refer to their documentation as they may provide a feature to set up HTTPS for you.

-Be sure to also enable [HSTS] so that all HTTP traffic is redirected to HTTPS.
+It can be a good idea to enable [HSTS] so that all HTTP traffic is redirected to HTTPS.

 ## Cross-Site Scripting (XSS)